thisancog/Blindliteratur/README.md

 ### Features for a better, future version
 - include an API for direct reference in external projects
+- include an option to generate random HTML markup
 - more sophisticated sentence recognition